Timothy A. Guden: Military career

 Born in Medford, Wisconsin, Guden enlisted in the United States Army on July 28, 1987.
 He completed Basic Combat Training at Fort Jackson (South Carolina), and subsequently Advanced Individual Training at Fort Gordon, Georgia.
 Throughout his career, he has held numerous leadership positions ranging from team leader to brigade command sergeant major in Signal, Cavalry, Aviation, Intelligence, Armor and Infantry units.
 He served as the brigade operations sergeant major for the 1st Armored Brigade Combat Team, 4th Infantry Division; the battalion command sergeant major for 1st Battalion, 22nd Infantry Regiment; and the command sergeant major for the 2nd Battalion, 508th Parachute Infantry Regiment.
 Guden then served as the brigade command sergeant major for the 2nd Infantry Brigade Combat Team, 82nd Airborne Division.

 His combat deployments include four tours in Iraq, one tour in Afghanistan, and one tour in the Persian Gulf during Operations Desert Shield/Desert Storm.

 Personal life

 Guden is married to his wife, Anne Guden, both of whom live together in North Carolina, post his retirement.
-They have one son, Jared Guden, who is currently serving in the United States Army.
-They also have another son named Jacob Alexander and two daughters, named Michaela Anne, and Elizabeth Anne.
-Honorary members of this specific Guden clan include adoptive daughter Anna Jean Hardy.
+They have two sons and two daughters.
+Also, an adoptive daughter.